Purposeful Planning for the WHOLE child

 Assessing Child’s Strengths & Weaknesses

 Effective planning involves assessment in both observing known behavior, and evaluating written testing.
 As a parent, you likely observe your child’s strengths and weaknesses in academics as well as other venues such as church and social opportunities.
 Our strongest qualities are often our greatest weaknesses.
 Knowing this proves both encouraging as well as disheartening.
 Annual testing aids knowledge of my student’s academic standing while pinpointing trouble spots.
-However, let me mention here that looking through testing prudently results requires pensive effort.
+However, let me mention here that looking through testing results prudently requires pensive effort.
 For example, say your student scores poorly in grammar.
 Noticing that the student missed only 7 of the 20 questions may clarify this part of the test.
 Perhaps a yearly or biannual extensive evaluation on mastered curriculum best benefit both student and parent.
 End of the year evaluations in each subject are usually more useful in highlighting mastery and deficiencies.
-While academic plans often dominate a homeschool mother's thoughts during this spring season, pause for a moment to think about all the parts of your child.
+While academic plans often dominate a homeschool mother’s thoughts during this spring season, pause for a moment to think about all the parts of your child.
+If your child is in a traditional school setting such as private or public school, it is still extremely important that you access the results of annual testing.
+Know how your child is progressing or not progressing.
+Work to offer ways for your child to catch up in weak areas or move ahead where your child is gifted.
+Look at all areas of your child, not just the academics.
 Evaluate your WHOLE child.

 Twice a Year Evaluations